-- Fevers, night sweats and chills
+- Fevers, night sweats, and chills

 Proper treatment and early diagnosis are both important in retaining the implant if an infection is suspected.
 Detailed physical exams will include:

 Laboratory tests – Certain types of blood tests can be an important and helpful tool to identify an infection.
 For example, in addition to routine blood tests like a complete blood count (CBC), your surgeon will likely order two blood tests that measure inflammation in your body.
 These are the C-reactive protein (CRP) and the Erythrocyte Sedimentation Rate (ESR).
-Although neither of these tests confirm the presence of infection, if either or both of them are elevated, it raises the suspicion that an infection may be present.
+Although neither of these tests confirms the presence of infection, if either or both of them are elevated, it raises the suspicion that an infection may be present.
 If results of these tests are normal, it is unlikely that your joint is infected.